NASCAR at Chicagoland 2018: Start Time, Ticket Info, Lineup, TV Schedule, More

 10. Denny Hamlin (11)

-Note: Qualifying is Saturday.
+Note: Qualifying takes place Saturday.

 2018 Monster Energy NASCAR Cup Standings